 Then you want to be sure to attend at least one of the 3 top seller Amazon events happening this April.

 In our last post about the Canton Fair, we emphasized preparation.
 To help you maximize your trip we’ve listed only the best Amazon seller events happening this April!

 This is the perfect opportunity to learn from successful sellers and industry experts.
 People who have already navigated the seller’s process can give you helpful tips and advice.
 Here, you can see what’s working and what isn’t in today’s Amazon Selling World.

+Not to mention the extensive networking and opportunities to share ideas you’ll have during these events.
 Here are the top 3 events you should consider attending during your Hong Kong and China visit.